 I think that’s the nicest thing about this…it puts so many possibilities at your fingertips.
 Here’s to homemade!

-Posted on April 1, 2013, in Family, Not Related to Hearing Loss and tagged green coffee beans, homemade applesauce, hot air popcorn popper to roast coffee, making from scratch, roasting coffee, vacuum pot coffee brewer.
+Posted on April 1, 2013, in Family, Food & Cooking, Not Related to Hearing Loss and tagged green coffee beans, homemade applesauce, hot air popcorn popper to roast coffee, making from scratch, roasting coffee, vacuum pot coffee brewer.
 Bookmark the permalink.
 Leave a comment.